jurgen-potter/ip1/README.md

 The project follows a layered architecture:

-- **Domain** — Plain C# classes representing the core entities (panels, meetings, draws, questionnaires, users).
+- **Domain**: Plain C# classes representing the core entities (panels, meetings, draws, questionnaires, users).
-- **DAL** — Entity Framework Core repositories backed by PostgreSQL.
+- **DAL**: Entity Framework Core repositories backed by PostgreSQL.
 Contains `PanelDbContext`, migrations, and data seeding.
-- **BL** — Business logic managers that sit between the UI and the DAL.
+- **BL**: Business logic managers that sit between the UI and the DAL.
 Each domain area has a matching manager and interface.
-- **UI_MVC** — ASP.NET Core MVC application with Razor views, API controllers, ASP.NET Identity, and multi-tenancy middleware.
+- **UI_MVC**: ASP.NET Core MVC application with Razor views, API controllers, ASP.NET Identity, and multi-tenancy middleware.
 The front-end (TypeScript + Tailwind CSS) is bundled with Vite and served as static files.

 Multi-tenancy is implemented via a URL prefix (`/{tenantId}/...`) and resolved through `TenantMiddleware` at request time.